CuarzoSoftware/SRM/README.md

 In multi-GPU setups, connectors such as eDP, HDMI, DisplayPort, etc., can be attached to different GPUs.
 However, not all GPUs may support texture sharing, which could prevent, for example, a compositor from dragging a window across screens.
 Therefore, SRM assigns one of the following rendering modes to each GPU to ensure textures can always be rendered on all displays:

-**SELF MODE**: If there's a single GPU or one that can handle all buffer formats from the allocator device, it directly renders into its own connectors, which is the best setup.
+**SELF MODE**: If there's a single GPU or one that can handle all buffer formats from the allocator device, it directly renders into its own connectors, which is the best case.

-**PRIME MODE**: When there are multiple GPUs and one can't support all formats from the allocator, another GPU does the rendering into an importable buffer, then the content is transferred to a compatible buffer for display.
-It's fast but not optimal since only one GPU does the rendering.
+**PRIME MODE**: When there are multiple GPUs and one cannot support all formats from the allocator, another GPU handles the rendering into a DMA-importable buffer, which is then blitted into the screen framebuffer.
+This approach is fast but not optimal, as only one GPU performs the "heavy" rendering.

 **DUMB MODE**: In setups with multiple GPUs where one can't import buffers but supports [dumb buffers](https://manpages.debian.org/testing/libdrm-dev/drm-memory.7.en.html), another GPU handles rendering and copies the result to dumb buffers for direct scanout.
 This is sub-optimal as only one GPU does the rendering and involves a GPU-to-CPU copy.

-* **CPU MODE**: Similar to the previous case, but when dumb buffers are not supported, the rendered content is copied to main memory.
-Then, a texture supported by the affected GPU is updated and rendered into a supported framebuffer.
+**CPU MODE**: Similar to the previous case, but when dumb buffers are not supported, the rendered content is copied to main memory.
+Then, a texture supported by the affected GPU is updated from the pixel data and rendered into the screen framebuffer.
 This is the worst-case scenario as it involves CPU copying for both reading and uploading to GPUs.

-Performance in the last three modes can be significantly improved by specifying the damage generated after a `paintGL()` event using `srmConnectorSetBufferDamage()`.
+Performance in the last three modes can be significantly improved by specifying the damage generated during a `paintGL()` event using `srmConnectorSetBufferDamage()`.

 ### Basic Example